Description

 Which means for our asset as example:

-• Looking at the maximum days below previous high of 254 days in the last 5 years of US sectors short lookback, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• Looking at maximum time in days below previous high water mark in of 254 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).

 AveDuration: